ChevyRay/chevyray.dev/content/blog/2024-11-02-jellyfish/index.md

 support it.
 Taking it away from me is like taking away `if` statements or `+ - *` operators... like I am perfectly capable of coding without them, but my code is just worse and I am much less happy writing it.

+They can be used badly, but no more than nesting or functions or loops, other things we accept as essential mechanisms for writing software that Does Stuff We Want.
+Pattern matching has found a home among them.

 #### <i class="ri-checkbox-line"></i> No Garbage Collector

+Sometimes I do not understand the existence of garbage collectors.
+Why, instead of having memory freed when I expect it will, freed at times I basically cannot expect.
+I am writing games, things that are supposed to be very smooth and responsive, so why am I using a language that basically randomly decides to freeze up at times that cannot be predicted?

+By "no garbage collector", *that* is the kind of garbage collector I mean.
+I realized that pretty much the reason we need generational garbage collectors is to support the existence of cyclic references...

+So that means if we just... write code that doesn't have cyclic references, we don't need a huge GC smogging up the running code?
+That's all we have to lose?
+Let's lose it then.
+So when you get a language that *enforces* that no cyclic references exist, imagine that!
+We'll call it... *Shmust*... or maybe *Shmellyfish*.

 #### <i class="ri-checkbox-line"></i> Interpreted Bytecode